 The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll in their trip with the nearest U.S. Embassy or Consulate.

-- Enrollment in STEP is NOT mandatory to visit Costa Rica but it does provide the embassy your information in case a situation arises and you require embassy assistance - Website to enroll located HERE
+- STEP enrollment is NOT mandatory to visit Costa Rica, but it does provide the embassy with your information in case a situation arises, and you require embassy assistance - Website to enroll is located HERE

 4.4 Banking